Nikolice/Learn-you-a-Haskell-for-great-good/README.md

-**_The porting process is still in progress, so the book may not be complete._**
+**_The porting process may still be in progress, so the book may not be complete._**

-This – is a markdown port of Miran Lipovača's great book [“Learn you a Haskell for great good!”](http://learnyouahaskell.com/).
+This – is a markdown port of Miran Lipovača's [book](http://learnyouahaskell.com/).

 - [Introduction](00_introduction/00_introduction.md)
     - [About this tutorial](00_introduction/01_about_this_tutorial.md)